How many animals you can keep on your land

 The number of animals is not limited by local law, however, planning scheme controls may apply.

 Please contact Council's planning department for more information.

 To have extra animals on your property you must apply for an extra animals permit.
 Planning scheme controls may also apply.

 - complete an additional animal permit form (download below)

-- return the form to any of our Customer Service Centres and pay the fee; or
+- return the form and neighbours consent to any of our Customer and Library Service Centres and pay the fee; or

 - return your documents to Mitchell Shire Council and an officer will call you to take payment over the phone

-When we receive your application, we will inspect your property and ask your neighbours if they object to you keeping the extra animals.
+When we receive your application, we will arrange to inspect your property.

 We will review the zoning of your land, the type and number of animals you want to keep and more.
 If a permit is issued conditions will apply.